 The Company has an agreement with third party consultant to provide certain advisory services to the Company relating to identification of and negotiation with potential targets, assistance with due diligence, marketing, financial analyses and investor relations, pursuant to which the consultants have agreed to defer their fees and have payment of such fees to be solely contingent on the Company closing an initial Business Combination.
-As of March 31, 2022 and December 31, 2021, the Company has incurred approximately \$5.0 million in contingent fees pursuant to these agreements.
+As of June 30, 2022 and December 31, 2021, the Company has incurred approximately \$5.2 million and \$5.0 million, respectively, in contingent fees pursuant to these agreements.
 The Company will recognize an expense for these services when the performance trigger is considered probable, which in this case will occur upon closing of an initial Business Combination.